 - Record of motor vehicle use, total mileage drove and total mileage drove for employment purposes

-Accountants Toronto or Accountants Scarborough or Tax Preparers Toronto or Tax Preparers Scarborough can help you identify the deductions you can claim.
+Tax Accountants Toronto or Tax Preparation Service Toronto can help you identify the deductions you can claim on your personal tax return.

 - Claim GST/HST rebate for employment expenses for which you’ve paid GST/HST.